-In a time when more young people turn to Google than God for life’s answers, the Billy Graham Evangelistic Association of Canada (BGEAC) evangelism online is reaching the world with the Good News of Jesus Christ.
+In a time when more young people turn to Google than God for life’s answers, the Billy Graham Evangelistic Association of Canada (BGEAC) Internet Evangelism is reaching the world with the Good News of Jesus Christ.

 Through BGEA online initiatives such as PeaceWithGod.net and SearchForJesus.net, millions of lives are being changed.
 Just this year, BGEA celebrated the milestone of six million people coming to Christ through our Internet ministries.
 Many of them are young people, and many are from countries where sharing the Gospel is otherwise impossible.